warmist/scripts/docs/fix/restore-nicks.rst

 =================

 .. dfhack-tool::
-    :summary: Workaround for the v50.x bug where Dwarf Fortress occasionally erase Dwarf's nicknames.
+    :summary: Restore nicknames when DF loses them.
     :tags: fort bugfix units

-Units occasionally lose their nicknames, in event such as killing a forgotten beast.
+Due to a bug, units occasionally lose their nicknames, such as when killing a forgotten beast.

 `fix/restore-nicks` will save the nicknames of the units once an in-game day, and restore any removed nickname.

 .. note::
-    It does not make the difference between a nickname removed by the player or by a bug, so it will also prevent to remove the nickname of a dwarf.
+    It does not distinguish between a nickname removed by the player or by a bug.
+If you want to remove a dwarf's nickname, please run ``fix/restore-nicks forget`` to reset the tracking.

 Usage
 -----

 ``enable fix/restore-nicks``
-    Enable saving and restoring of the nicknames daily.
+    Enable daily restoring and saving of the nicknames.

 ``disable fix/restore-nicks``
-    Disable saving and restoring the nicknames daily.
+    Disable the daily check.

 ``fix/restore-nicks now``
-    Save and restore the nicknames once.
+    Immediately restore lost nicknames.
+Note for this to work, ``fix/restore-nicks`` must have already been enabled when the dwarf lost their nickname.

 ``fix/restore-nicks forget``
     Forget all the saved nicknames.
 Useful in order to actually remove nicknames.